51yourdream/privacy/mathPractice/en/terms.md

 ## 1. Acceptance of Terms

-Welcome to the "Math Learning Assistant" mobile application (hereinafter referred to as "this application" or "service").
-This application is developed and operated by Peng Li (hereinafter referred to as "we" or "company").
+Welcome to the "Math Learning Assistant" mobile application (hereinafter referred to as "this app" or "service").
+This app is developed and operated by Peng Li (hereinafter referred to as "we", "company").

-By downloading, installing, accessing, or using this application, you (hereinafter referred to as "user" or "you") indicate that you have read, understood, and agree to be bound by these Terms of Service (hereinafter referred to as "terms").
-If you do not agree to these terms, please do not use this application.
+By downloading, installing, accessing, or using this app, you (hereinafter referred to as "user" or "you") indicate that you have read, understood, and agree to be bound by these Terms of Service (hereinafter referred to as "terms").
+If you do not agree with these terms, please do not use this app.

-**Special Notice**: This application is designed specifically for children aged 4-10.
-If you are a guardian of a minor, you are responsible for supervising their use of this application and ensuring compliance with these terms.
+**Special Notice**: If you are a guardian of a minor, you are responsible for supervising their use of this app and ensuring compliance with these terms.

 ---

 ## 2. Service Description

-### 2.1 Application Features
+### 2.1 App Features
-This application provides the following main features:
+This app provides the following main features:
 - **Basic Math Practice**: Addition, subtraction, multiplication, division exercises
-- **Intelligent Difficulty Adjustment**: Automatic adjustment of problem difficulty based on user performance
+- **Intelligent Difficulty Adjustment**: Automatically adjusts problem difficulty based on user performance
-- **Learning Progress Tracking**: Recording and analyzing learning data
+- **Learning Progress Tracking**: Records and analyzes learning data
-- **Parental Control Features**: Time management and learning supervision
+- **Supervision Control Features**: Time management and learning supervision
 - **Multi-language Support**: Simplified Chinese, Traditional Chinese, English, Japanese, Korean

 ### 2.2 Premium Features
 Paid members can enjoy the following advanced features:
-- **AI Intelligent Problem Generation**: Personalized problem generation and printing
+- **AI Smart Problem Generation**: Personalized problem generation and printing
 - **Detailed Statistical Analysis**: In-depth learning data analysis
-- **Wrong Answer Review System**: Targeted practice for incorrect answers
+- **Wrong Answer Review System**: Targeted incorrect problem practice
 - **Professional Learning Reports**: Comprehensive learning assessment reports

 ---

-## 3. User Account and Responsibilities
+## 3. User Accounts and Responsibilities

 ### 3.1 Account Security
-- You are responsible for protecting the security of your device and application data
+- You are responsible for protecting the security of your device and app data
 - Do not share your paid account information with others
 - Contact us immediately if you discover abnormal account usage

 ### 3.2 Reasonable Use
 You agree to:
-- Use this application only for legitimate educational purposes
+- Use this app only for legitimate educational purposes
-- Not attempt to crack, modify, or reverse engineer this application
+- Not attempt to crack, modify, or reverse engineer this app
-- Not use this application for any commercial activities
+- Not use this app for any commercial activities
 - Comply with all applicable laws and regulations

-### 3.3 Children's Use
+### 3.3 Usage Recommendations
-- Children under 4 should use under adult supervision
+- Younger users should use under adult supervision
-- Parents are responsible for setting appropriate usage time limits
+- Guardians are responsible for setting appropriate usage time limits
 - Recommended usage time should not exceed 30 minutes per session

 ---